jw2249a/2017-bayes-audit/2017-code/README.md

 It may also be run by an audit observer, since no data is ever lost.
 That is, inputs to each audit stage computation are still available for re-doing any of the audit computations.
-(The audits input file will need to be used here to assist in obtaining the correct input files.)
+(The snapshots file may need to be used here to assist in obtaining the correct input files.)

 Because of the way ``multi.py`` works, the program can be run by Audit